GenericMappingTools/gmt/trunk/doc/rst/source/GMT_Docs.rst

 Several key properties of the OGR/GMT format is summarized below:

--  All new data fields are stored as comment lines, i.e., in lines starting with a “#”.
+-  All new data fields are stored as comment lines, i.e., in lines starting with a "#".
 OGR/GMT files are therefore compatible with *GMT* 4 binaries, which will simply ignore this new information.

--  To be consistent with current practice in *GMT*, data fields are represented as whitespace-separated strings within the comments, each identified by the “@” character as a prefix, followed by a single character identifying the content of the field.
-To avoid confusion between words and strings, the word (field) separator within strings will be the “:math:`|`” (pipe or vertical bar) character.
+-  To be consistent with current practice in *GMT*, data fields are represented as whitespace-separated strings within the comments, each identified by the "@" character as a prefix, followed by a single character identifying the content of the field.
+To avoid confusion between words and strings, the word (field) separator within strings will be the "\|" (pipe or vertical bar) character.

--  Standard UNIX “:math:`\backslash`” escaping is used, such as :math:`\backslash`\ n for newline in a string.
+-  Standard UNIX "\\" escaping is used, such as \\n for newline in a string.

 -  All new data are stored before the spatial data (coordinates) in the file, so when any *GMT* 5 program is processing the coordinate data